kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/02_ktor-jvm.md

 # The JVM Application

-Let's switch closer to the code.
-We will open a [Ktor](https://ktor.io) web server application written in Kotlin/JVM and port it to the Multiplatform project or MPP project.
+Let's switch to the code.
+We will open the [Ktor](https://ktor.io) web server written in Kotlin/JVM, and port it to the Multiplatform project.

-It is the time to clone the [github.com/kotlin-hands-on/intro-mpp](https://github.com/kotlin-hands-on/intro-mpp) repository and open `step-001` branch.
-We may also just download the [archive](https://github.com/kotlin-hands-on/intro-mpp/archive/step-001.zip) from GitHub directly.
+It is time to clone the [github.com/kotlin-hands-on/intro-mpp](https://github.com/kotlin-hands-on/intro-mpp) repository and open the `step-001` branch.
+We could also just download the [archive](https://github.com/kotlin-hands-on/intro-mpp/archive/step-001.zip) from GitHub directly.

-Let's open the project in IntelliJ IDEA by pointing it to the `build.gradle.kts` project file.
+Let's open the `build.gradle.kts` project file in IntelliJ IDEA.
 It is a Gradle project.
-Throughout the tutorial we will be using Gradle build system with Kotlin Gradle DSL.
-We should note that, Kotlin compiler itself and the Gradle build system require a Java 1.8 or 11 runtime on our computes.
-Check out the [https://jdk.java.net/11](https://jdk.java.net/11/) or another resource for the best JRE, OpenJDK, or JDK distribution.
+Throughout this tutorial, we will be using the Gradle build system with Kotlin Gradle DSL.
+We should note that the Kotlin compiler itself and the Gradle build system requires a Java 1.8 or 11 runtime.
+Check out the [https://jdk.java.net/11](https://jdk.java.net/11/) or another resource for the JRE, OpenJDK, or JDK distribution.

 ## Running the Application

 Before we move on into the conversion to the Multiplatform project, let's run the application.
-The easiest way to perform is to start the `run` task of the Gradle project.
-One may do that via either the _Gradle_ tool window or console.
-Please note, the task will start the web server for us, it will be running endlessly.
-We may stop it manually when the server is no longer needed.
+The easiest way to do this is to start the `run` task of the Gradle project.
+We can do this either via the _Gradle_ tool window or the console.
+Please note, the task will start the web server for us, which will run endlessly.
+We can stop it manually when the server is no longer needed.

-We should be able to see the process output like that
+We will be able to see a process output like this:

 ```
 The Mandelbrot renderer is started at http://127.0.0.1:8888